 Enter the SYRE.
 At first blush it appears to be yet another watch case for the Nano.
 And don’t get us wrong, for the most part it is.
-However, what you can’t see is the integrated Bluetooth chip into the SYRE case, enabling Bluetooth headphones and those alike to wirelessly connect to the player without the hassle of wires and tangled cords getting in the way of your rigorous exercise.
+However, what you can’t see is the integrated Bluetooth chip into the SYRE case, enabling Bluetooth headphones and those alike to wirelessly connect to the player without the hassle of wires and tangled cords getting in the way of your rigorous exercise – see our list of Best Headphones for Working Out.
 Playing second fiddle in the feature department is a casing that protects the Nano’s ports from sweat, as well as bump and drops.

 The SYRE is currently awaiting approval from Kickstarter to go live, which should happen in a matter of days.